 The hamstrings are the muscles that run along the back of the thigh.
 These muscles help extend the leg at the hip and flex the knee.

-Hamstrings tend to be chronically stiff and sore for people who sit for long periods of time, as well as active individuals who do a lot of walking, incline walking, running, cycling, swimming, and lower-body weightlifting.
+Hamstrings tend to be chronically stiff and sore in individuals who sit for extended periods, as well as in runners.

 - Sit on the floor with your legs extended straight out in front of your body with your hands face down on either side of your hips.